Findings - 2021 Facilities Assessment Project

 The third step in the consultant process was the development of alternative solutions to address the challenges they uncovered.
 A set of guiding principles were drawn from the community and City Council’s goals and objectives for Corvallis, as represented in the Imagine Corvallis 2040 Vision and the City Strategic Operational Plan Policy Priorities.
 An alternative was not considered viable if it did not align with the criteria in the Guiding Principles.
 The consultants further reviewed the viable options for construction viability and cost to arrive at a recommended solution per location.

-The culmination of this work effort was a Citywide Facilities Strategy with recommendations for a set of conceptual-level facility projects to address the deficiencies noted through the assessment.
+The conclusion of this work effort was a Citywide Facilities Strategy, which contains recommendations for a set of conceptual-level facility projects to address the deficiencies noted through the assessment.

 Click here to go back to the Facilities Needs Assessment page.